ibrahimsha23/configuration/Readme.md

-This repoistories is for collection of inatallation procedures./.../
+This repoistories is for collection of installation procedures./.../